How I made a composite fender for my bike

 Drape the hose over a stool and secure it into position with duct tape.
 Wrap it with a stretch plastic film like Saran Wrap.
 This will act as a mold release for the composite fender after it cures.

 Cut 4-oz or 6-oz plain weave fiberglass cloth to the length and width needed (I used three layers of cloth).
 Two layers were oriented with the strands running +-45 degrees to the length of the fender and one layer with the fibers running 0/90 degrees).
 Be sure to cut more than enough length so the fiberglass composite fender is a bit longer than needed.
 That way you can always cut it shorter later.

 Brush a coat of 105 Resin mixed with 207 Special Clear Hardener onto the stretch plastic.

 Place a layer of fiberglass into the wet epoxy and wet out the fiberglass with 105/207 until the white fiberglass strands turn clear.

 Apply the remaining layers one at a time with the previous layer still uncured and brushing on more epoxy as needed.

 Allow the epoxy to cure for 3-4 hours then apply one additional coat of 105/207 to fill the weave of the fiberglass.
-If you wish, you can add a bit of black powder toner from a copy machine to the epoxy for desired effect if you like.
+If you wish, you can add a bit of black powder toner from a copy machine to the epoxy for the desired effect if you like.
 That way the fender would look like smoked glass.
 See Bruce Niederer’s article in Epoxyworks #21 Adding Pigments to Epoxy for more ways to color the epoxy.

-Allow the epoxy to cure overnight, then work an 804 Plastic Stir Stick under the edges of the fender to lift the fender off of the mold.
+Allow the epoxy to cure overnight, then work an 804 Plastic Stir Stick under the edges of the composite fender to lift the fender off of the mold.

 Cut the fender to shape with tin snips or with heavy scissors and set aside